mrocklin/blog/_posts/work/2017-01-12-dask-dataframes.md

 -------

-Dask Dataframe extends the popular Pandas library to operate on big data-sets (10GB to 10TB) on a distributed cluster.
+Dask Dataframe extends the popular Pandas library to operate on big data-sets on a distributed cluster.
 We show its capabilities by running through common dataframe operations on a common dataset.
 We break up these computations into the following sections:

 1. Introduction: Pandas is intuitive and fast, but needs Dask to scale
 2. Read CSV and Basic operations